iridian-alt/iridian-alt/README.md

 - 😄 I’m currently working as a web developer.

 My interests include:
-- 🐘PHP
-- 🐘LARAVEL
+- React JS
-- 🐍PYTHON
+- AEM
-- 🎁JAVASCRIPT
+- JAVASCRIPT
-- 🚡WORDPRESS
+- Coming soon JAVA

 ### I have a blog and a portfolio, you can foun it in the url below.